vegaprotocol/specs/protocol/0013-ACCT-accounts.md

 ### Party holding accounts in Spot market

-- Every party that submits an order on a market will have a holding account for that market created. (<a name="0013-ACCT-030" href="#0013-ACCT-030">0013-ACCT-030</a>)
+- Every party that submits an order on a Spot market will have a holding account created for the relevant market asset pair. (<a name="0013-ACCT-030" href="#0013-ACCT-030">0013-ACCT-030</a>)
 - Each party should only have two holding accounts per market: one for the the base_asset and one for the quote_asset. (<a name="0013-ACCT-031" href="#0013-ACCT-031">0013-ACCT-031</a>)

 ### Liquidity Provider bond accounts